mudasar187/WebAssignment_Exam2018/README.md

  - [x] Redux
  - [x] MongoDB database

 I'm satisfied with the result, but could have done a little more styling of the page with CSS.
-Could added admin page so a admin could add more quizzes if i have better time, and created more tests.
+Could added admin page so a admin could add more quizzes if i have better time, and more tests.
 But tests with websocket part is pretty hard.

 ### Recources